chocolacula/easy_reflection_cpp/README.md

 ...
 ```

-in this case <b>private</b> fields will be omitted, to serialize them add:
+in this case <b>private</b> fields will be omitted, to reflect them add:

 ```cpp
 #include "er/attributes.h"